salimbenghorbel/crazy-practical/docs/README.md

 The final score will therefore be:

 _score_ = _s_ + _a_ + _r_ + _t_

-**TODO: add link on moodle pointing here for more info about scoring system**

 ## Requirements
 For this practical, each team is required to use one of their personal laptops.
 Bitcraze supports the installation of the software on Windows, Linux, OS X and Virtual Machines.
 However, we tested the installation process only on: